Bojumm/Bojumm/README.md

 # 👋 Hello, I'm Joshua F. Fetalcurin!

 Welcome to my GitHub profile!
-I'm a passionate software developer with a strong interest in building robust and scalable applications.
+I'm a passionate software developer interested in building robust and scalable applications.
 I love working on open-source projects and continuously learning new technologies.
 Below you'll find more about my certifications, projects, and the programming languages I work with.
 Let's connect and build something amazing together! 💻✨

 ---